 My family camped when I was young, but not so much from kindergarten on.
 I did a couple weekish long backpacking trips in college and Peter and I have spent a handful of nights under the stars, but I wouldn’t say that we are avid campers, yet.
 This summer we spent a few days camping in the Finger Lakes and we have just returned home from a long weekend at Salisbury Beach State Reservation.

 It seems the only way to get to ‘easy living camping’ is to just get out there and practice.
 We’re in a funny place somewhere in between having all sorts of great camping gear and knowledge and not having either at all.
 We’ve cobbled together some new gear, some hand-me-down stuff and a bunch of memories of camping.
 Add to that some tips from the internet and advice from Mom and Dad and you have a couple of ambitious, but somewhat clueless tent pitchers.
-We’re learning quickly, though, and have had a good time spying on the other campers to see what gear they have and how they do things.
+We’re learning quickly, though, and had a good time spying on the other campers to see what gear they had and how they were doing things.

 Despite our novice camper status we had a fantastic weekend.
 The weather was cooperative, we cooked some meals on the grill, did some swimming, beach walking and lots of digging in the sand.
 We brought a crate of books, art supplies and notebooks and they were much loved during our stay at 24 Y Street.
 We also set our tent up atop a medium size rock (which, luckily, didn’t end up disturbing our sleep), fumbled with the charcoal grill (making the wait for meals far too long) and, yet again, found ourselves without a working flashlight.